What is Thesis Bootcamp?

 It will involve a lot of writing, but it won’t be all hard work – it includes relaxation, fun, guest speakers and strategies for writing productively and activities to refresh your mind and re-connect.

-“This workshop was fantastic.
-I found the combination of information and mindfulness sessions to be really well done and very useful.
-I did not expect to write so much during this bootcamp, and I’m very pleased with the results.
-I came here looking for writing tips and motivation to get through the final push to finish my thesis and I definitely found it.
-Having dedicated writing buddies during the two days was a great idea, we were able to support each other and offer advice and it was a fantastic way to feel connected with people even though we weren’t together in person.”
+I came looking for writing tips and motivation to get through the final push to finish my thesis.
+Having dedicated writing buddies was a great idea, we supported each other and offered advice and it was a fantastic way to feel connected

 Who is Thesis Bootcamp for?